Author: Andero Kalju

 4

 The 2-year master's programme in Estonian and Finno-Ugric Languages (EFUL) is unique in combining in-depth language learning with comprehensive, English-based studies in linguistics.
 We offer specialisations in either Estonian or Finno-Ugric Languages.
 Whichever you choose, you will have access to shared modules on theoretical and methodological aspects of synchronic and diachronic linguistics, with an emphasis on active language learning, combining theory and practice.
-The programme also emphasises the development of digital skills.
-It offers modules on computational linguistics and programming in collaboration with the University of Tartu's Centre for Digital Humanities and Information Society.

 Why study Estonian and Finno-Ugric languages at the University of Tartu?

-• Special scholarship and stipend opportunities: In addition to six tuition waiver study places, a number of scholarships and living expense stipends are available specifically for EFUL students.
-Specifically, merit-based scholarships are available from the Kadri, Nikolai and Gerda Rõuk Memorial Fund as well as from the Kindred Peoples’ Programme (the latter specifically for students on the Finno-Ugric language specialisation track) and are intended to cover tuition costs (4000€/year) and subsidise living costs (200€/mo. for 10 months).
-The Rotalia Foundation in the USA supports one student with a €2000 scholarship for the academic year.
-All applicants are automatically considered for tuition waiver study places.
-A separate (but minimal) application is required for the living cost stipends; applicants will receive more information about this after submitting their EFUL application.
+In addition to tuition-waiver student places, a number of scholarships and living expense stipends are available for EFUL students.
+Merit-based scholarships are available from the Kadri, Nikolai and Gerda Rõuk Memorial Fund (read more about the fund here in Estonian) as well as from the Kindred Peoples’ Programme (the latter specifically for students on the Finno-Ugric Languages specialisation, read more about the programme here).
+They are intended to cover tuition costs (€4,000/year) and subsidise living costs (€200/month for 10 months).
+Applicants will receive more information about scholarships after being accepted to the programme.

-Programme highlights in video
+Programme highlights in media

 Curriculum version: